BADREDDYN/Koin-App/README.md

 # Koin-App
-Sample app to try Koin library with ViewModel.
+Sample app to try Koin with ViewModel.

 > Add the dependencies: